Mission

 In 2008, a group of friends walking in relationship with their refugee neighbors across the Valley began meeting regularly to share resources, encourage each other, and collaborate toward the common goal of seeing these new neighbors not just survive, but thrive.
 Led by Bonnie Lloyd, these initial members of the Phoenix Refugee Connections (PRC) network came from several different churches and had a vision to see even more churches embrace our forcibly displaced neighbors, personally living out God’s many commands to welcome the stranger and love our neighbors as ourselves.

 In 2015, as refugees became a popular topic of discussion and churches increasingly asked for help navigating these discussions, PRC began offering biblically grounded, fact-based workshops (based on the training of Tucson Refugee Ministry) for education and networking, in addition to consultations for local-church leaders seeking to mobilize their congregations.
 After five years of active participation in the network and mentorship from Bonnie, Mary Kaech began taking on much of these tasks.
 Soon, it became clear the network needed more than spare time from volunteers in order to meet the growing local demand.
 Mary assumed leadership in Dec.
-2017, raising financial support in order to focus on building and expanding the impact of PRC.
+2017, raising financial support to build and expand the impact of PRC.
+The network has been growing steadily by word of mouth, and today PRC comprises some 1,300 people from 165 Phoenix-area churches.

 Leadership